elishaadamu/affiliates-jekyll-theme/pages/donation.md

 ---
 layout: page
-title: Donate to Us
+title: 🌟 Make a Difference Today – Support Our Cause 🌟
 permalink: "/donate/"
 ---

-# 🌟 Make a Difference Today – Support Our Cause 🌟

 ## About Us
 We’re on a mission to spread the word: abundance is a way of thinking, not just a circumstance.
 And we’re here to inspire and empower you to embrace that mindset, unlocking your full potential and unleashing a future that’s richer and more fulfilling in every way.